Certificate II in General Education for Adults

 |Shepparton – Fryers Street||FirsTEP, Starts Mon 11th Feb, 3 days a week, 9am to 4.30pm, Public / 2019|

 |Shepparton – Fryers Street||FirsTEP, Starts Mon 15th July, 3 days a week, 9am to 4.30pm, Public / 2019|

 |Wangaratta – Docker Street||FirsTEP, Starts Mon 11th Feb, 3 days a week, 9am to 4.30pm, Public / 2019|

 |Wangaratta – Docker Street||FirsTEP, Starts Mon 15th July, 3 days a week, 9am to 4.30pm, Public / 2019|

 It is important that students commit to all course requirements, including study and assessments the student may need to complete outside their normal training sessions.

-You are encouraged to attend all face-to-face sessions and also complete some study at home, in your own time.
+Students are encouraged to attend all face-to-face sessions and also complete some study at home, in their own time.

 Name: Kerry Simpson

 Name: Alison Hatt